UPDATED: JULY 05, 2023 | 1 MIN READ

 Florida ACA Open Enrollment dates

 Open enrollment dates for ACA in Florida begin on November 1, 2022, and run until January 15, 2023.
-If you’d like your coverage plan to start in January 2023, then you would need to apply by December 15, 2022.
+If you’d like your coverage plan to start in January 2023, you must apply by December 15, 2022.

 Are health insurance subsidies available?

 Florida is considered one of the best states for health insurance subsidies.
 Subsidies are available on individual and family health plans.
-In 2021, nearly 94% of Florida marketplace enrollees lowered their monthly payments by availing of subsidies.
+In 2021, nearly 94% of Florida marketplace enrollees lowered their monthly payments through subsidies.

 Consider all your options before choosing a plan.
 Investigate if a college plan suits your needs or if you can use a parent’s plan for your coverage.
 Ensure you receive an insurance card as proof of your coverage to access healthcare and other student health services.